 Personalized Employment Pass

-However, the PEP can only be issued once for three years.
+However, the PEP can only be issued once for a period of three years.
 Thereafter, applicants will need to either apply for an EP or S Pass to continue their employment in Singapore.
-In addition, PEP holders cannot be unemployed for more than six months and must continue to earn a minimum salary of S$270,000 (US$200,740) per calendar year in order to keep holding the pass for the full duration.
+In addition, PEP holders cannot be unemployed for more than six months and must continue to earn a minimum salary of S$270,000 (US$209,804) per calendar year in order to keep holding the pass for the full duration.

 There is also no foreign worker levy or quota for this type of work permit, and PEP holders can apply for a dependent’s pass for their legally married spouse and children under the age of 21 and LTVPs for a common-law spouse, unmarried disabled children above the age of 21, unmarried stepchildren under the age of 21, and parents.